jarnailchahal/jarnailchahal.github.io/resources.md

 subtitle: Some great online materials, notes and resources!
 ---

-These are  some of my favourite resources I refer to while learning stuff.
+These are  some of my favourite learning resources.

 ###  Python